Serge-N/AUI/README.md

 It is important to stress that this application is a **Minimum Viable Product**, to use this in production would require integration and unit testing.
 Some parts of the code would require refactoring.

-Some important features include livestock near realtime animal tracking, multiple farm support, multiple users and multimedia support to efficient store livestock pictures.
+Some important features include livestock near realtime animal tracking, multiple farm support, multiple users and multimedia support to efficiently store livestock pictures.
 All farmers are assumed to belong to single business firm.
 This is to secure the data and offer an opportunity to analyse the data using machine learning.
 Doing so gives deeper business insights.